conorfoooley/fluid-slider-android/README.md

 * `duration` - Duration of "bubble" rise in milliseconds.
 * `initial_position` - Initial positon of "bubble" in range form `0.0` to `1.0`.
 * `size` - Height of slider.
 Can be `small` (40dp) and `normal` (56dp).

+This library is a part of a <a href="https://github.com/Ramotion/android-ui-animation-components-and-libraries"><b>selection of our best UI open-source projects.</b></a>

 ## License
 ​